-Basic issues in planning - aspirations, goals political context - multi - level planning and co-ordination.
+Basic issues in planning - aspirations, goals political context and targets importance of the - Multi -level planning and co- ordination.

 Principal decisions in Planning - setting priorities, resource mobilization, savings and capital formation, role of external assistance.

 Planning models and their utility - analytical and simulation models - uses of capital - out put ratios and accounting prices.
 Harrod -Domar and Mahalanobies models.
 Plans, Programmes and projects, Can a shelf of projects replace a Plan.